Bring on the summer fun with bubblegum pink watermelon slime

 This piece was updated on June 18, 2020.
 If your kids love gum and all things ooey gooey, listen to The Story Store's premiere episode The Girl Who Liked Gum — season two is available wherever you listen to podcasts beginning today!

 When it comes to a hot summer day, nothing beats eating a slice or two of watermelon.
 As far as I'm concerned, summer and watermelon go hand in hand.

 Just ask my kids and my husband, who could devour an entire watermelon in one sitting if I didn't stop them.
 They absolutely love watermelon!

 You'll Also Love: Water-Bead Slime

-So when my kids begged to make some slime on one of the first days of summer break, I thought it would be fun to make something inspired by our favourite summer fruit.
+So with summer on its way, I thought it would be fun to make something inspired by our favourite summer fruit.

 Here's what you'll need: